willfurnass/sheffield_hpc/stanage/software/apps/openfoam.rst

 ^^^^^^^^^^^^^^^^^^^

 This section is primarily for administrators of the system.
 OpenFOAM has been installed using the default Easybuild config files.
-Build logs and test reports can be found in ``$EBDEVELOPENFOAM`` with a given module loaded.
+Build logs and test reports can be found in ``$$EBROOTOPENFOAM/easybuild`` with a given module loaded.

 Testing method
 ^^^^^^^^^^^^^^^